A render of a grove of mixed tree species by Carl Roe, showing that the Grove can grow a wide variety of tree shapes.

 The Grove

-The result is a unique simulation, surrounded by a bunch of fun tools in the rock-solid Blender add-on.
-With tools like prune, draw, react and bend, you can take an active role in directing the growth of your trees, but for the most part, just let nature take its course and watch your trees grow year by year.
+The Grove unravels the mysteries of how real trees grow.
+Constantly researching, ever improving, and always staying true to nature.
+The result is a unique simulation that evolves through time, surrounded by a bunch of fun tools in the rock-solid Blender add-on.
+With tools like prune, draw, react and bend, you can take an active role in directing the growth of your trees, but for the most part, just let nature take its course and watch as your trees grow year by year.

 The simulation captures the character of all kinds of trees.
 Begin with a preset, such as ash, birch, pine or maple.
 The natural parameters will guide the growth of every branch, from trunk to twig, and even the slightest change will resonate throughout the tree’s spreading branches.
 Grow everything from a slender pine to a wide-spreading oak, all the way down to a weeping willow.